-It's a volcanic country that is very busy still developing below, so there is a lot of heat going on under the surface.
+It's a volcanic country that is very busy still developing, so there is a lot of heat going on under the surface.

 The Blue Lagoon is located near a geothermal power plant called Svartsengi.
 It is not fed from natural hot springs.

-A new batch of super heated water filled with minerals like sulphur and silica flows in to the lagoon every two days.
+A new batch of superheated water filled with minerals like sulfur and silica flows into the lagoon every two days from the power station.

-And boy, can you ever smell the sulphur.
+And boy, can you ever smell the sulfur.

 It's a strong stench that you have to get used to.

-The water in the Blue Lagoon Iceland is a beautiful milky electric blue colour like nothing we have ever seen.
+The Blue Lagoon has beautiful milky blue water like nothing we have ever seen.

-We were surprised with the size of the natural pool.
+We were surprised by the size of the pool.
 It is immense.